shohinikundu/shohinikundu.github.io/_pages/cv.md

   - /resume
 ---

-{% include base_path %}
-This page is under construction.
+This page will be updated soon.